yancanmao/yancanmao.github.io/_pages/about.md

 Research Projects
 ======
-* An policy-guided control plane to automatically manage the lifecyle of streaming jobs in data center with varying performance requirements.
+* Policy-guided control plane to automatically manage the lifecyle of streaming jobs in data center with varying performance requirements.
-* An efficient state management framework for streaming system to control state operations in streaming jobs in fine-grained.
+* Efficient state management framework for streaming system to control state operations in streaming jobs in fine-grained.
 * Model-guided Adaptive Scheduling for Scalable Transactional Stream Processing.